Outbound-Process/.github/.github/ISSUE_TEMPLATE/Fill-out- ECCN Questionnaire.md

 ---

 @Requestor: Please fill out this ECCN Questionnaire.
-After completion, please send an e-mail to [SAP Export Control Classification](mailto:ExportControlClassification@sap.com) with a link to this questionnaire and assign the team @oss-eccn-team to this issue.
+After completion, please send an e-mail to [SAP Export Control Classification](mailto:ExportControlClassification@sap.com) with a link to this questionnaire.

 # Export Control Classification Questionnaire for Outbound Open Source Contributions